e1ioan/rokuphp/README.md

 ## 2. Install H.264/RTSP to HLS on the Pi

+**Note:** You can use H.264 to HLS on the Pi along with any other software you want to use, for example Retro Pie.
+My software gets along just fine with almost anything else.

 Wait for the Raspbian OS install to be done and then, open a console window and type:
 ```
 wget https://raw.githubusercontent.com/e1ioan/rokuphp/master/install.sh